sawyerwatts/Checklists/app.md

         monitoring/alerting solution.
     - Likely want to deliniate between developer- and business-bound errors.
     - Be mindful of error sources, particularly other web APIs
+- Could any of the input vectors be able to execute a DOS attack, even accidentally?
+If so, how would that be done?